This is a must-read for new and expectant mom! What shouldn’t you buy used?

 Older and Vintage Items – If anything looks dated to you I would recommended staying away.
 With advancement in technology, higher safety standards and lead paint older baby items carrier a higher risk of faulty use.

 Mattresses & Changing Pads – Should be avoided because it isn’t something you can easily clean and still can harbor bacteria and bugs.
-Over time mattresses loose their shape, springs can come up and any unevenness to the mattress can pose a risk to infants.
-Not to imagine all the things baby’s can do on them; the three p’s pee, poop and puke.
+Over time mattresses lose their shape, springs can come up and any unevenness to the mattress can pose a risk to infants.
+Not to imagine all the things baby’s can do on them; the three p’s pee, poop, and puke.

 Other important things you should keep in mind when buying used items:

 - Request instruction manuals when purchasing complicated items such as furniture.
-Many manuals are available online in a easy down loadable printable PDF format.
+Many manuals are available online in an easy downloadable printable PDF format.

 - Check sleepwear and blankets for flame retardant labels.
 These items will NOT burn in the event there is a fire in your home.
 Infants should avoid using blankets, pillows, stuffed animals, etc.

 - Make sure all items purchased are up to date and have NO recalls on them.
 Do your homework before you buy; if you’re looking at an item online request additional information from the seller like model numbers and product names to check for recalls.

 - Secure all furniture to the wall.
 Make sure if your purchasing used furniture it has all the pieces needed and ask for a wall anchor if not contact the company and request one.
 This will prevent a tragic accident for your child especially older children with younger siblings.

 - Make sure any purchased strollers or play yards are up to current standards.
 Like every other baby item safety standards change to check for recalls as well.
 Anything made past 2007 should be safe but double check in case!
 Also, check high chairs for 5 point harnesses.

 - Be cautious of free items.
 They may be free but that doesn’t mean they’re safe and many people will take in the attempt to re-sell.